 Demographic questionnaire and alcohol consumption

-Participants completed demographic items including age, gender, nationality and employment status and the AUDIT-C to quantify alcohol consumption.
-(Babor et al., 2001) with a possible score range of 0-12In the present study, AUDIT-C was found to have internal reliability of  = .72.
+Participants completed demographic items including age, gender, nationality and employment status and the AUDIT-C (Alcohol Use Disorder Identification Test – Consumption) to quantify alcohol consumption.
+AUDIT-C items include “How often do you have a drink containing alcohol?”, “How many units of alcohol do you drink on a typical day when you are drinking?” and “How often have you had 6 or more units if female, or 8 or more if male, on a single occasion in the last year?”, with a possible score range of 0-12.
+AUDIT-C has been found to be of comparable utility to the full AUDIT (Babor et al., 2001) in detecting alcohol use disorders (Dawson et al., 2012) and to distinguish between levels of AUD at different cut-offs (Meneses-Gaya et al., 2010).
+Harmful drinking has been found to be suitably captured by the UK-adapted version of the AUDIT-C amongst a largely UK-based population (Khadjesari et al., 2017).
+Thus AUDIT-C scores of ≥8 for women or ≥9 for men were operationalised as harmful drinking.
+In the present study, AUDIT-C was found to have internal reliability of  = .72.

 Health risk infographic stimulus

 The health risk infographic (see Appendix A) was taken from the World Health Organization resource manual for the AUDIT (Babor et al., 2001) and depicts a simple human body animation diagram indicating the “effects of high-risk drinking”, including physical and mental health conditions, and behavioural problems.
-(Armitage et al., 2011)
+The infographic was selected as a simple depiction of alcohol consumption related risks which prior studies have used to assess alcohol-related defensive processing elements (Armitage et al., 2011).

 Outcomes: Self-efficacy